$\mathcal{N}=2$ Universality at Strong Coupling: The ``very strong-coupling'' limit and modularity

 We now turn to a regime distinct from that analyzed in the previous sections, namely the limit of large $N$ at fixed YM coupling $\gym$, rather than fixed ’t Hooft coupling $\lambda$.
 In this regime, often referred to as the ``very strong-coupling limit'', instanton contributions become significant.
 When these effects are taken into account, the resulting expressions change qualitatively in structure, and typically acquire nontrivial transformation properties under the modular group $\mathrm{SL}(2,\mathbb{Z})$.

 In this context, however, we expect the observables discussed in Section\,\ref{secn:strongcoupling} to exhibit modular invariance.
-To see this, consider the mixed derivative $\partial_\mu^2\,\partial_m^2 \log \mathcal{Z}^\DS\big|_{\D}$, which encodes the terms in the effective action quadratic in the masses of both the fundamental and anti-symmetric hypermultiplets.
+Indeed, the mixed derivative $\partial_\mu^2\,\partial_m^2 \log \mathcal{Z}^\DS\big|_{\D}$ encodes the terms in the effective action quadratic in the masses of both the fundamental and anti-symmetric hypermultiplets.
 In the string theory realization, the latter correspond to open strings that begin and end on D3-branes, crossing the orientifold plane.
 Since these states are associated with D3-branes, we naturally expect their mass-dependent contributions to be modular invariant.
 By contrast, the four fundamental hypermultiplets arise from open strings ending on D7-branes and their masses transform nontrivially under $\mathrm{SL}(2,\mathbb{Z})$ \cite{Seiberg:1994aj} (see also \cite{Billo:2010mg}).
 Nevertheless, the quadratic combination of such masses is invariant under modular transformations, implying that its coefficient must also be modular invariant.
-Similar considerations apply to the other mixed derivative $\partial_\mu^2\,\partial_b^2 \log \mathcal{Z}^\DS\big|_{\D}$.\footnote{Another way to see this comes from the holographic scattering amplitude perspective, where the SL$(2, \mathbb{Z})$ transformations permute the color factors of gluons.
-Since the scattering amplitudes corresponding to $\partial_\mu^2\,\partial_m^2 \log \mathcal{Z}^\DS\big|_{\D}$ and $\partial_\mu^2\,\partial_b^2 \log \mathcal{Z}^\DS\big|_{\D}$ involve two gluons and two gravitons, their overall color factor is trivial, and therefore they remain invariant under SL$(2, \mathbb{Z})$.} This pattern closely parallels the one found in the $\mathcal{N}=2$ Sp($N$) theory studied in \cite{Chester:2025ssu}.
+Similar considerations apply to the other mixed derivative $\partial_\mu^2\,\partial_b^2 \log \mathcal{Z}^\DS\big|_{\D}$.
+Another way to see this comes from the holographic scattering amplitude perspective, where the SL$(2, \mathbb{Z})$ transformations permute the color factors of gluons.
+Since the scattering amplitudes corresponding to $\partial_\mu^2\,\partial_m^2 \log \mathcal{Z}^\DS\big|_{\D}$ and $\partial_\mu^2\,\partial_b^2 \log \mathcal{Z}^\DS\big|_{\D}$ involve two gluons and two gravitons, their overall color factor is trivial, and therefore they remain invariant under SL$(2, \mathbb{Z})$ \footnote{Conversely, observables involving four $\mu$-derivatives, corresponding to four-gluon amplitudes, in general transform non-trivially under SL$(2,\mathbb{Z})$.
+In the \textbf{D}-theory, these four-gluon amplitudes carry U(4) color factors.
+Since U(4) is embedded into SO(8), the associated color factors are permuted by SL$(2,\mathbb{Z})$ transformations, in direct analogy with the $\mathcal{N}=2$ Sp($N$) theory studied in \cite{Behan:2023fqq}, where the gluons transform under SO(8).
+Consequently, the modular properties of the integrated four-gluon amplitudes in the \textbf{D}-theory can be obtained following the same reasoning.}.
+This pattern closely parallels the one found in the $\mathcal{N}=2$ Sp($N$) theory studied in \cite{Chester:2025ssu}.
 We can therefore follow the same approach and promote the strong-coupling results obtained in the zero-instanton sector to an $\mathrm{SL}(2,\mathbb{Z})$-invariant completion.
 As we will see that the results can be expressed in terms of non-holomorphic Eisenstein series as in \cite{Chester:2019jas, Dorigoni:2021guq, Paul:2022piq, Brown:2024tru,Chester:2025ssu}.

 To illustrate this proposal in some detail, we consider the large-$N$ strong-coupling expansion of the mixed derivative $\partial_\mu^2\,\partial_m^2\log\mathcal{Z}^\DS$, which for convenience we rewrite explicitly: